Bira/octopus-carnival/_posts/2016-10-20-characters-mystic-knight.md

 Touch), or cause damage over an area that doesn't depend on resistance rolls.
 Spells such as Affect Spirits also come in handy for insubstantial foes.

-Mystic Knigs who favor their spells should increase either IQ or Magery with discretionary advantage points.
+Mystic Knights who favor their spells should increase either IQ or Magery with discretionary advantage points.
 They might also wish to spend 10 of their points reserved for spells in an additional level of Magery.
 Adding an Energy Reserve or extra FP is always useful, as well.
 Those who wish to emphasize their martial